logos-maker/VST2/README.md

 This library was originally made for making classic programming following the style of programming form the 80's.
 And it's tweaked to be even more flexible and easy to use than it's ever has been.
 All code made for making standalone applications is stripped form the library at this moment.
 The code for making this was originally made for SDL2, but as this lacks compatibility for child windows that is necessary for audio plugins, I made my own compatibility layer that replaces SDL2.

 ## Ikigui - The graphics library used
-A new cross platform audio plugin GUI library for tiled graphics and animations, that uses almost no code at all.
+A new cross platform audio plugin GUI library for tiled graphics and animations.
+That uses almost no code at all, and is very easy to use.
+The name is a wordplay with the Japanese words 'iki' and 'ikigai', combined with GUI (Graphical User Interface).

-It selects the platform specific code automatically, depending on what platform the compiler uses.
+The platform specific code gets selected automatically, depending on what platform the compiler uses.

-For displaying graphics it uses character maps, an old concept widely used in the 80's and in 2D computer games.
+For displaying graphics it uses character maps and bitmap graphics, an old concept widely used in the 80's and in 2D computer games.
 But in this case you can place them anywhere in the editor window.

 Character maps is a very powerful concept, that gives very little code, for doing wonderous stuff.
-It can be used for animations and other stuff very easily and fits the needs for graphics in audio plugins very well.
-The posibility to make stand alone applications may be reintroduced later on, and also make the posiblility to make old school application programming and easy game development with the same ease of use.
+It can be used for animations, text and other stuff very easily and fits the needs for graphics in audio plugins very well.

+The core concept here is simplicity, and less is more.
+There is not much to learn, and it givs fewer compatibillity issues.

 ## Tutorials
 A tutorial on how to use and change this example will luckely be provided later on.
 This is only a showcase at the moment, even if it's fully working code.